-Use the itineraries below to plan two-day trips with ease and get in the know on things to do in the area, lodging options and local events to check out during your stay.
+Weekend trips are supposed to be easy.
+That’s why we’ve outlined six Wyoming weekend getaways to choose from.
+Use the itineraries below to plan a two-day trip with ease and get in the know on things to do in the area, lodging options and local events to check out during your stay.
 String all six together and make a Wyoming road trip that hits much of the best there is to see and do in the state.
-Use the interactive map to plan an itinerary.

 Before leaving the park, check out the Big Spring, a Technicolor turquoise and green pool that pumps out 3.6 million gallons of 127-degree water daily.
 Finally, head to Thermopolis for dinner and to spend the night.

 Voyage 29 miles northwest of Thermopolis on Highway 120 to the Legend Rock State Petroglyph Site, a 400-meter-long, near-vertical cliff with more than 92 prehistoric petroglyph panels.

 Next, drive the Wind River Canyon Scenic Byway, a spectacular journey that follows its namesake river through red-stone cliffs.

 2. Pinedale and the Continental Divide

 For this Wyoming weekend getaway, start in Pinedale and plan to spend the day enjoying one of the area’s beautiful lakes.
 Fremont Lake, Half Moon Lake and nearby Green River Lakes all offer fishing, boating and other recreational activities amid breathtaking scenery.
 Pack a picnic and spend the day enjoying the outdoors.
 Be sure to check out the Museum of the Mountain Man while you’re in town.

 Day 2 – Continental Divide Trail